 Your writing sample should be the best legal writing you have done.
 As a general rule, 5-10 pages will be of sufficient length.
 It can be a memo from a summer job, the writing competition note you submitted for the journals, a portion of a moot court brief, or part of a memorandum or brief that you wrote for Lawyering.
 If at the time you are applying you have a law journal note or a seminar paper, use that.
 Only use work from Lawyering if you did well on the assignment, and you feel that this first year effort reflects your current ability.

-Additionally, you should proofread the document, check your bluebook citations, and make the changes recommended by your Lawyering instructor.
-Once you have made the suggested changes, your Lawyering instructor will review work from the Lawyering class.
+Additionally, you should proofread the document, check your bluebook citations, and make the changes recommended by your Lawyering professor.
+Once you have made the suggested changes, your Lawyering professor may review work from the Lawyering class.
 If you are sending something you worked on for an employer, be sure to obtain (and make clear to the prospective employer that you have obtained) the employer's permission to use the materials.
 Be very aware of confidentiality issues with memos and exclude client-identifying information.
 If you are working on a journal note, you might send a discrete 10-15 page section, with a synopsis of the balance.

 Your writing sample should include a cover page.
 Write your name, contact information and law school name on the cover page.
 Also state the circumstances under which you drafted the document.
 If you are sending a sample that has been edited by someone else, indicate the circumstances.
 (Be aware that some employers, including judges, request a sample that has not been substantially edited by another person.)